lsst-dm/dmtn-007/index.rst

 *Recommendation:* Test the dipole fitting including using the additional (pre-subtraction) data planes, including simulating bright and steep-gradient backgrounds.
-Investigate the tolerance of very low weighting (5 to 10%) or additional parameters to fit the background gradients on the pre-subtraction planes to evaluate relative improvement in fit accuracy.
+Investigate the tolerance of very low weighting (5 to 10%) or additional parameters to (pre-) fit any background gradients on the pre-subtraction planes to evaluate relative improvement in fit accuracy.
+Below we show the results for both of these options.

 After updating the dipole fit code to include the pre-subtraction images (here again with 5% weighting), as shown in `this notebook